Applying for college can be a daunting process. We've put together some information

 There is no application or entrance fee for joining the Honors College.

-Yes, the Honors College is proud to offer its students a generous scholarship program.
+Yes, the Honors College is proud to offer its students a generous scholarship program, exceeding $100,000 in support each year.
 Honors students are eligible for several endowed scholarships, all of which we distribute annually.
 We also offer additional annual scholarship support to Honors students on both need and merit bases.
-Annual Honors scholarships range from $500-$3000 of annual support.

 Honors students interested in biomedical research are also eligible to apply for the URISE program, covering two thirds of annual tuition and including a travel and research materials budget for rising sophomores.